AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free - NewsBreak

 No. 1 Alabama and No. 2 Georgia are not here for the chaos.

-On another college football Saturday sprinkled with surprises, including three top-15 teams losing to unranked opponents, the Crimson Tide and Bulldogs left no doubt about who are the two best teams in the country.
+On another college football Saturday sprinkled with surprises, including three top-15 teams losing to unranked opponents, the Crimson Tide and Bulldogs left no doubt about who the two best teams in the country are.

-The Crimson Tide buried No. 12 Mississippi by halftime and the Bulldogs were up three touchdowns on No. 8 Arkansas before the first quarter was over.
+The Crimson Tide by halftime and the Bulldogs were up before the first quarter was over.

 “I don’t want to simplify this, but they just whipped us physically,” Arkansas coach Sam Pittman said.